 - Some foods buff stats.
 Keep a nice stack handy.

-- If you’re questing then the easiest way to go is to get a guide.
+- If you’re questing then the easiest way (by far) to go is to get a guide.
 Barring that, grab all the quests in an area and use the map to group them.
 Knock of all the quests over there, then hit the next batch.
 Your regular in-game questing system will pretyt much show you where to do and what to do.

 - Do as many quests at one time as you can.
 Save the travel quests for a time when you are going “over there” anyway.